celestiaorg/celestia-node/docs/adr/adr-001-predevnet-celestia-node.md

     * `ExtendedHeaderExchange` (request/response)
     * `ExtendedHeaderSub` (broadcast)
     * `ExtendedHeaderStore`
-* `FraudProofService` *(optional for devnet)* -- a service that can be registered on the node, and started/stopped that contains every process related to retrieving `ErasureCodingFraudProof`s and `StateFraudProof`s.
+* `FraudProofService` *(optional for devnet)* -- a service that can be registered on the node, and started/stopped that contains every process related to retrieving `BadEncodingFraudProof`s and `StateFraudProof`s.
     * `FraudProofSub` (broadcast)
     * `FraudProofStore`
 * `ShareService` -- a service that can be registered on the node, and started/stopped that contains every process related to retrieving shares randomly (sampling) or by namespace from the network, as well as storage for those shares.